 Creutzfeldt-Jakob disease is part of both the animal and human disease category of “transmissible spongiform encephalopathies (TSEs)”.
 The term spongiform originates from the appearance of the brains of those who have been afflicted with the disease.
 The brains become “filled with holes” and start to look like sponges.
 This is due to the onset and progressively degenerative nature of the infection.
 There are a few other human TSEs.
 There is a more commonly known animal infection which is known as “bovine spongiform encephalopathy (BSE)” or “mad cow disease”.
 Similar degenerative diseases can affect other members of the animal kingdom as well.2

 Patients who have contracted CJD first show signs of the disease through symptoms like dementia, memory loss, and personality changes.
 They can have mood disorders, the manifestation of random hallucinations, and psychosis.
 Physical problems could include difficulty with speech, jerky movements, and seizures.
 Patients can die within weeks or months after the first signs of the disease appear.
 Although some patients may have symptoms which persist as they survive for years.
 Pneumonia is often a cause of death in patients who have developed CJD, due to problems with the coughing reflex.

 Causes of CJD

-Creutzfeldt-Jakob disease became famous in the 1990s when some people developed a form of it (variant CJD or vCJD), in the United Kingdom, from eating contaminated beef.
-“Classic” CJD has not been linked to cattle. vCJD can affect younger people, but this disease variation is more rare.3 CJD is caused by an infection.
-The infection comes from “misfolded proteins”, called prions, which reproduce by changing the normally folded proteins.
-The prions cause neurodegeneration, with
+Creutzfeldt-Jakob disease became famous in the 1990s when some people acquired and developed a form of it (variant CJD or vCJD), in the United Kingdom.
+This was a result of eating beef which was contaminated with the disease.
+“Classic” CJD has not been linked to cattle.
+It is the variant form of the disease which caused the infection. vCJD can affect younger people, but this particular variation of the disease is rarer .4